helinivan/multilingual-sarcasm-detector/README.md

 ## Evaluation

-Performance of the monolingual and multilingual sarcasm detection models:
+Performance of the monolingual sarcasm detection models:

 Model                                   | F1
 ---------------------------------------- | :-------------: